Nerea-Uni/Nerea-Uni/README.md

 ### 👩‍💻 About me.
 I am a Computer Science Engineering student in the University of Zaragoza, Spain.
 - ⚡ In my free time, I practice my programming skills in languages I don't usually use.
 I also love going for a walk in the nature or writing in my blog, linked above.
-- 📫 How to reach me: you can write me to nereasalamero@gmail.com, or send me a message through LinkedIn.
+- 📫 How to reach me: you can mail me to nereasalamero@gmail.com, or send me a message through LinkedIn.

 ---
 ### 🛠️ Languages and tools